majacQ/rails/guides/source/working_with_javascript_in_rails.md

 will then use PushState to change the URL to the correct one, preserving refresh semantics and giving you pretty URLs.

-The only thing you have to do to enable Turbolinks is have it in your Gemfile, and put `//= require turbolinks` in your JavaScript manifest, which is usually `app/assets/javascripts/application.js`.

 If you want to disable Turbolinks for certain links, add a `data-turbolinks="false"` attribute to the tag: